mdn/content/files/en-us/web/api/inkpresenter/expectedimprovement/index.md

 {{APIRef("Ink API")}}{{SeeCompatTable}}

-The **`expectedImprovement`** read-only property of the {{domxref("InkPresenter")}} interface returns a value, in milliseconds, indicating the perceived latency improvements that can be expected using this presenter.
+The **`expectedImprovement`** read-only property of the {{domxref("InkPresenter")}} interface returns a value, in milliseconds, indicating the latency improvement that can be expected using this presenter.

 ### Value